GabeBai/rustassure/README.md

 3. Invoke the `translate` function on the `Translator` object.
 This will return the translated Rust code.

+The GPT tranlation module has following steps:

+1. Parse the `.i` files and extract the individual functions and create `.i` files for _each_ function.
+This file will also contain all the `typedef` and `astruct` definitions referenced by that function.

+The script will automatically filter all unneeded dependencies from the preprocessor expansion by automatically invoking `unused-typedef-extractor`.
+The code to do this is in `typedefFilter.py`.

+2. Then it will take each individual `.i` file and invoke the `gptTranslation.py` file.
+Currently, it uses GPT-3.5 by default (to prevent us from going bankrupt).
+To use GPT-4 pass `--use-gpt4` to the `translationValidator.py`.

+3. This will (hopefully) use GPT to create a corresponding `.rs` file for each `.i` file.

+4. Automatically invoke both the Clang C compiler to compile the `.i` files for the individual functions and the `rustc` compiler for the individual functions for the `.rs` files.
+Any compilation failures will be displayed on screen, and also in the log file in `validator.log`.

+The final files will be in the directory `<SRC_DIR>/individual-funcs`.
+This directory will contain the individual `.i` files, the Rust files for each function, and the compiled bitcodes for both the `.i` file and the `.rs` file (if successful).

 ### Fine-tuning

 We can only fine-tune GPT 3.5 models, as of 6/24/2024.